 Funding need: $2,000

-These fun therapeutic activities will help children explore and express their thoughts, emotions, and experiences through various creative modalities, such as visual arts, music, movement, writing, and drama.
+These fun therapeutic activities, led by the Child Loss Foundation will help children explore and express their thoughts, emotions, and experiences through various creative modalities, such as visual arts, music, and movement.
 By engaging in artistic and creative activities, children can discover new ways of expressing themselves and of coping with any challenges they may be facing, and learn to find joy in their own creative self-expression.

 Funding need: $1,500